Message from Program Director

 All cases are reviewed on a weekly basis with special emphasis on interesting cases of educational value.
 Chief residents are responsible for brief presentations on the relevant topics and follow the SBAR format for case presentation.

-These conferences are held every Wednesday for the residents at Westchester Medical Center and Thursday for those at St. Vincent's Medical Center.
+These conferences are held every Wednesday for the residents at Westchester Medical Center.

 Basic Science, Clinical Fundamentals